 Mark Lawrenson states his prediction for Crystal Palace v Tottenham

-BBC Sport pundit Lawrenson is backing Spurs to beat 2-0 win against Crystal Palace at Selhurst Park on Sunday afternoon.
+Former Liverpool FC defender Lawrenson is backing Tottenham to secure a 2-0 victory over Crystal Palace at Selhurst Park on Sunday afternoon.

-Tottenham have won 13 of their 21 games against Crystal Palace during the Premier League era.
+Spurs have won four of their last six games against Crystal Palace in all competitions.